 - SF Public Works-sponsored roadway repaving to upgrade 1.5 miles of deteriorated streets and provide you with a smoother ride

-- Department of Technology-sponsored installation of 1.75 miles of underground fiber optic cables to provide internet services and connect traffic signals
+- Department of Technology-sponsored installation of 1.75 miles of underground fiber optic conduit to provide internet services and connect traffic signals

 - SF Public Utilities Commission-sponsored sewer work to replace or rehabilitate 1.5 miles of aging sewers and two miles of water lines, ensuring residents and businesses continue to receive high quality and reliable services around the clock.